Spacewalker215/Scratch-Tutor/README.md

 # Scratch Helper
 ## Introduction
-This is an A.I Copilot for scratch its in beta version, so report any bugs present.
+This is an A.I Copilot for scratch which was created to help kids learn scratch and guide through them;
+its in beta version, so report any bugs present.
 Instead of having to watch several hours of videos online to learn how to use a simple block for example you can just use this
 ## Usage